30 Essential Decision Tree Questions to Ace Your Next Interview (Updated 2023)

 Therefore, we can expect the training time to be roughly 11.7 hours.

-- Fill the missing attribute value by the most common value of that attribute.
+- Fill the missing attribute value with the most common value of that attribute.

 The ID3 algorithm preferred Shorter Trees over longer Trees.
-In Decision Trees, attributes having high information gain are placed close to the root are preferred over those that do not.
+In Decision Trees, attributes with high information gain are placed close to the root and are preferred over those without.
+In the case of decision trees, the depth of the trees is the inductive bias.
+If the depth of the tree is too low, then there is too much generalization in the model.

 The goal of the feature selection while building a Decision Tree is to select features or attributes (Decision nodes) which lead to a split in children nodes whose combined entropy adds up to lower entropy than the entropy value of the data segment before the split.
 This implies higher information gain.